rhsgsa/hybrid-cloud-coolstore/README.md

 ## Install OpenShift Serverless, Knative Serving, Knative Eventing, and `payment` to the remote cluster

+### Note: This flow needs to be reworked - ArgoCD isn't able to cleanly remove OpenShift Serverless and Knative; we should just remove `payment.yaml` from the `argocd` folder and create a separate directory for the remote cluster

 01. Login to the `gitea` web interface, select `demo/coolstore` / `argocd` / `openshift-serverless.yaml` / Edit File

 01. Remove `.spec.destination.server`